Returning to Learning

 And if stats really are your thing, check out how KinderCare kids do better than their peers the longer they stay with us!

-The sustained instability of schooling this year has slowed my child’s learning pace to a crawl.
+The sustained instability of schooling during the pandemic has slowed my child’s learning pace to a crawl.
 I know everyone feels a little “behind the ball,” but I’m ready for my kid to start playing catch-up.
 Can you help?

 First and foremost, just remember that you are your child's first teacher!
 And their development doesn’t just happen in the class, it also happens at home.
 From cooking to playtime, everything you’ve done together has built skills that they never would have gained if they hadn’t experienced being home with you.